 Content is key and if you don’t have it, you need to create it – not buy, borrow, or rebrand what you bought from the last guy in the chain.
 Share good material from others of course, but with appropriate credit given.
-When you honour the minds of others you honour your own, and your audience.
+When you honour the minds of others you honour your own, and those of your audience.

-If you can’t (yet!) create any content off your own then train in some niche area of interest and work on yourself from there first.
+If you can’t (yet!) create any content off your own experience, then train in some niche area of interest and work on yourself from there first.
 If you need help establishing this, get a bona fide coach to guide you.
 The primary question anyone should be asking themselves is ‘how can I genuinely help others?’ rather than ‘how can I sell my brand?’.
-HINT: Any genuine brand will sell itself, you have to build it first.
+Any genuine brand will sell itself, and you have to build it first.
 Additionally, it is so important to learn how to coach not just what topics and there are endless techniques, theories and methods to explore.
 It’s a matter of exploring across as many areas of interest as you can and see what you enjoy using and what you find effective.
 It doesn’t matter what someone else advocates, it is a matter of personal niche, personal service and personality.

 Be curious, take risks and try new things beyond your comfort zone.
 Reflect.
 Share.
 Share for free.
 Share because you can.
 When someone asks you to share with them, you become a coach or a friend.